-All subsidiaries/Branches in the JAI group are 100% owned by JAI A/S, which is 67,43% owned by JAI Group Holding ApS.
+All subsidiaries/Branches in the JAI group are 100% owned by JAI A/S.

 JAI Germany (Branch)

 JAI Germany delivers service and repair services for the EMEA region and forms a branch of JAI A/S.

 JAI in Japan

 Among other things, the subsidiaries in Japan handle development and production of cameras for the JAI Group.
 Furthermore, they handle delivery of products to Asia and the Pacific region.
 For 2016/2017, JAI Ltd. achieved a post-tax profit of DKK 12,2 million compared to a profit of DKK 8,7 million in 2015/2016.